awsdocs/aws-lambda-developer-guide/doc_source/getting-started-create-function.md

 # Create a Lambda function with the console<a name="getting-started-create-function"></a>

 In this Getting Started exercise you create a Lambda function using the AWS Lambda console\.
 Next, you manually invoke the Lambda function using sample event data\.
-AWS Lambda runs the Lambda function and returns results\.
-You then verify execution results, including the logs that your Lambda function created and various CloudWatch metrics\.
+Lambda runs the Lambda function and returns results\.
+You then verify the results, including the logs that your Lambda function created and various Amazon CloudWatch metrics\.

 **To create a Lambda function**